srl-labs/learn-srlinux/docs/tutorials/l3evpn/underlay.md

 The private 32bit AS Numbers are used on all devices and Router ID is set to match the IPv4 address of the `system0` loopback interface.

+/// admonition | SR Linux and BGP Unnumbered for EVPN
+    type: warning
+SR Linux supports EVPN-VXLAN with BGP Unnumbered starting with 24.3.1 release.
+///

 Here is a breakdown of the configuration steps done on `leaf1` and you will find configuration for other devices at the end of this section:

 <small>In this case we show the `set`-based configuration syntax</small>